docker/docs/ee/upgrade.md

 1. Determine if the network is in danger of exhaustion, then
    a.
 Triage and fix an upgrade that exhausted IP address space, or
    b.
-Upgrade a service network live to add IP addresses, or
+Upgrade a service network live to add IP addresses
-3. Drain the node you want to upgrade so that services get scheduled in another node.
+2. Drain the node you want to upgrade so that services get scheduled in another node.
-4. Upgrade the Docker Engine on that node.
+3. Upgrade the Docker Engine on that node.
-5. Make the node available again.
+4. Make the node available again.

 If you do this sequentially for every node, you can upgrade with no application downtime.
 When upgrading manager nodes, make sure the upgrade of a node finishes before